sonlexuan3000/MerkleKV/README.md

 3.  **Synchronization (Repair Path)**: In the background, each node periodically gossips with a random peer, comparing the root hash of their Merkle trees.
 If the hashes differ, they efficiently traverse the trees to find and repair the exact keys that are inconsistent.

+### Components

+KeyValue Node: Each node is an independent server instance, holding a complete replica of the dataset.

+Storage Engine: The core component responsible for the actual key-value data storage and the management of the Merkle tree structure.

+Client Protocol Listener: A TCP listener that parses and handles client commands (SET, GET, DEL) using a simple, text-based protocol.

+Replication Module: Manages the connection to the MQTT broker for publishing local changes and subscribing to updates from other nodes.

+Anti-Entropy Module: A background process that periodically initiates a Merkle tree comparison with other peer nodes to detect and repair any data inconsistencies.

+MQTT Broker: An external message broker (e.g., Mosquitto, EMQ X) that facilitates the pub/sub communication for update propagation.

 ---

+### 2. Core Data Structure: The Merkle Tree

+The Merkle tree is the foundation of our efficient data verification strategy.
+It allows us to verify the integrity of the entire dataset by comparing a single hash, and to rapidly locate inconsistencies if they exist.

+Tree Construction:

+All keys in the store are sorted lexicographically.

+Each (key, value) pair is hashed to form a leaf node in the tree (e.g., using hash(key + value)).

+Adjacent nodes are then concatenated and hashed together to form a parent node.

+This process is repeated recursively until a single root hash is generated, which represents the state of the entire dataset.

+Synchronization Process:

+Node A requests the root hash from Node B.

+If the root hashes match, the data is considered in-sync, and the process ends.

+If the hashes differ, Node A requests the children of the root node from Node B.

+Node A compares the received child hashes with its own.
+By identifying the mismatched child hash, it knows which branch of the tree contains the inconsistency.

+This process repeats, traversing down the tree only along the divergent paths.
+The search complexity is O( logn).

+Once a leaf node is identified as different, Node A has found the inconsistent key.
+It then requests the correct value from Node B and updates its local store.

 ## 🔧 Getting Started